Sujal-Patnaik/SVM-Classifier-from-Scratch/README.md

 * **Sequential Minimal Optimization (SMO)** algorithm for training with custom kernels
 * **Gradient Descent (GD)** training for linear SVMs (with Hinge loss)

-###  File Structure

-* `SVM` class: Contains all necessary methods for training and prediction using SMO and GD.
-* Kernels: Linear, Polynomial, and RBF kernels supported.

 ---